ClickHouse/clickhouse-odbc/README.md

 #### Build-time dependencies <!-- omit in toc -->

-You will need Xcode 10 or later and Command Line Tools to be installed, as well as [Homebrew](https://brew.sh/).
+You will need macOS 10.14 or later, Xcode 10 or later with Command Line Tools installed, as well as up-to-date [Homebrew](https://brew.sh/) available in the system.

 #### Build-time dependencies: iODBC <!-- omit in toc -->